ConorIA/canadaHCDx/README.md

 ## Caching and maintaining a list of stations

-This package will download the official Environment and Climate Change Canada [station inventory table](ftp://ftp.tor.ec.gc.ca/Pub/Get_More_Data_Plus_de_donnees/).
+This package will download the official Environment and Climate Change Canada [station inventory table](ftp://client_climate@ftp.tor.ec.gc.ca/Pub/Get_More_Data_Plus_de_donnees).
 This means that changes to station codes or the like won't leave you scratching your head.
 The inventory in the main `canadaHCD` package, on the other hand, hasn't been updated in some time.
+To cache the latest data manually, run `get_station_data()`.

 ## Advanced search